0xaplus/portfolio/README.md

 # 💻 Abdulsalam Adams- Backend Engineer

 **Passionate about crafting scalable, secure backend architectures with a strong foundation in TypeScript, Node.js, and MongoDB.**
 I focus on building robust systems that solve real-world problems, and I’m continuously exploring new technologies to enhance application performance and security.
+I'm also a web3 enthusiast and Im currently learning solidity and other blockchain technologies.
 Here’s a snapshot of my work!

 ---

 ## 🛠️ Skills

-- **Languages**: TypeScript, JavaScript, SQL
+- **Languages**: TypeScript, JavaScript, SQL, Solidity(beginner)
 - **Frameworks & Libraries**: Express.js, Node.js,
 - **Databases**: MongoDB, MySQL
 - **Key Areas**: Authentication & Authorization, WebSocket communication, Payment Integrations, Marketplace & Mealkit Systems